ory/docs/docs/kratos/concepts/index.md

 community as well as the open source development efforts in creating the OAuth2 and OpenID Connect server [Ory Hydra](https://github.com/ory/hydra), show that implementing OAuth2 or OpenID Connect is often frustrating and too complex.
-These technologies are not one size fits all, and not designed for every implementation scenario.
+These technologies aren't one size fits all, and not designed for every implementation scenario.

 The main point is that OAuth2 and OpenID Connect protocols solve identity